Some foreign elements trying to halt CPEC, progress in country: Ahsan

 The negative propaganda launched against the Pakistan Muslim League Nawaz (PML-N), government could

-not disturb the vote bank of the party of the country, he said while talking to a private news channel.
+not disturb the vote bank of this popular party of the country, he said while talking to a

 The present government had made efforts for energy projects, economy and restoration of peace in Karachi.